privacygmail cleanupemail security

 • Can offer more processing power

-• Can work across multiple devices seamlessly
+• Can work smoothly across multiple devices

-• Can provide background processing
+• Can run background processing

 Examples: